SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/quantize.md

 ### Omit time bucket size

-The `quantize` clause in this metric query specifies the `sum` rollup type.
-Sumo will determine the most granular quantization possible according to [How sumo chooses rollup table and quantization interval](../introduction/metric-quantization.md#how-sumo-chooses-rollup-table-and-quantization-interval) and sum the metric values in determined time buckets.
+In this example we omit the `to INTERVAL` part of the query and let Sumo determine appropriate quantization interval according to [How sumo chooses rollup table and quantization interval](../introduction/metric-quantization.md#how-sumo-chooses-rollup-table-and-quantization-interval). `sum` rollup type will be used to aggregate the metrics in each time bucket.

 ```sql
 metric=CPU_User cluster=kafka | quantize using sum